microsoft/ML-For-Beginners/Clustering/1-Visualize/README.md

 )
 ```

 You can discover concentric circles around a general point of convergence, showing the distribution of points.

+> 🎓 Note that this example uses a KDE (Kernel Density Estimate) graph that represents the data using a continuous probability density curve.
+This allows us to interpret data when working with multiple distributions.

 In general, the three genres align loosely in terms of their popularity and danceability.
 Determining clusters in this loosely-aligned data will be interesting:

 ![distribution](images/distribution.png)